Spotlight: Flóra Carlile-Kovács, Felt Artist & Designer

 Is there an element of your art you enjoy working with most?
 Why?

-I think I am staying with felting because the process has so many different stages, so I can’t get bored of it.
+I think I am staying with felting because the process has so many different stages, it constantly holds my interest.
 I love dyeing my materials and layering soft fragile fibers.
 And I love how the energy level increases throughout the process, and sometimes becomes a full-body workout.
 I also love the possibility of working both in 2 and 3 dimensions.

 Do you think that creativity comes naturally to people – or do you think creativity is a skill that people must develop?